-Adding a critical contribution to the current discourse on appropriate post-Covid recovery packages and the future development of Alpine tourism, thus laying the basis for sustainable, environmentally friendly and resilient tourism.
+The project is completed.
+It made a critical contribution to the discourse on suitable post-Corona recovery packages and the future direction of Alpine tourism, thereby laying the foundation for a sustainable, climate-friendly, and resilient tourism industry.

 Austria, France, Germany, Italy, Liechtenstein, Slovenia, Switzerland